-The pipeline services described in Table 1 above are the pipeline services proposed by AGN in its Reference Service Proposal for the AGN Victorian and Albury Distribution Networks (July 2021).
+The pipeline services described in Table 1 above are the pipeline services proposed by Multinet in its Reference Service Proposal for the Multinet Distribution Network (July 2021).
 This Reference Service Proposal was approved by the AER under rule 47A of the National Gas Rules in November 2021.

 Reference Services